OpenKnowledgeMaps/Headstart/doc/server_config.md

 * connection->linkedcat_suggest_cache: Absolute path to the cache file for the author suggest functionality, for example "/../server/storage/lc_cache.json". **Make sure that your webserver has write permissions to the containing directory, as the file will be created and rewritten by the service.**

 * snapshot->snapshot_enabled: Set to 1 to enable snapshot feature, 0 to disable
-* snapshot->phantomjs_path: Absolute path to phantomjs binary
+* snapshot->node_path: Absolute path to node binary
+* snapshot->nodemodules_path: Absolute paths to node_modules folder, where puppeteer is installed
 * snapshot->getsvg_path: Absolute path to getChartSVG.js
 * snapshot->storage_path: Absolute path to the directory, where the snapshots are stored. **Make sure that your webserver has write permissions to this file and the containing directory.**
 * snapshot->snapshot_php: PHP File responsible for rendering the bubble in a way to be snapshotted.
 Relative path to general->host
-* snapshot->snapshot_width: Snapshot width

 ## Logging configuration